dburriss/learn-with-me/programming-in-go/README.md

 }
 ```

-By playing with the range of how long the main Goroutine sleeps for, you can get none, some, or all of the planet info to print out.
+By playing with the range of how long the main *goroutine* sleeps for, you can get none, some, or all of the planet info to print out.
 Try play with ranges from 100 microseconds to 2000 microseconds.
 On my machine anything over 800 microseconds printed out all planet info.

-Let's loop at a less hacky way of waiting for all child Goroutines to finish.
+Let's look at a less hacky way of waiting for all child *goroutines* to finish.
 We will make use of a `sync.WaitGroup`.

 Each time we spawn a new Goroutine, we will increment the state of the `WaitGroup` using the `Add` method.
-Then in each Goroutine we pass a reference to the `WaitGroup`.
+Then in each *goroutine*, we pass a reference to the `WaitGroup`.
 We can then call the `Done()` method on the `WaitGroup` at the end of each `scan`.

 The final step is to use the `Wait` method on the `WaitGroup` instance to wait for all `Done` calls.
-There is no magic here. `Wait` will just wait until the number accumulated with `Add` calls equals the number of `Done` calls.
+There is no magic here. `Wait` will just wait until the number accumulated with the `Add` calls equals the number of `Done` calls.

 ```go
 // now scan takes `WaitGroup` reference